openflighthpc/flight-control-api/README.md

 BIND=127.0.0.1 PORT=8888 ruby app.rb
 ```

-If these two variables are not given, the application will listen on `0.0.0.0:4567` as the Sinatra default settings.
+If these two variables are not given, the application will listen on `127.0.0.1:4567` for development environment and `0.0.0.0:4567` for production environment as the Sinatra default settings.

 ## YAML Configuration